-Some people burn sage to cleanse a new home of any lingering negative spirits.
-I, ever the multitasker, make sage pizza.
+Some people burn sage to cleanse my home of any lingering negative spirits.
+I, ever the multitasker, make chicken, mushroom, and sage pizza.

 One of the best ways to lay claim to a new space is to create something new inside it.
-And although this is technically the sixth or so meal I've made in the new kitchen, it's the first one I developed all on my own.
+And although this was technically the sixth or so meal I made in my new kitchen, it's the first one I developed all on my own.

 My arms felt strange kneading the pizza dough on higher (standard height!) counters.
 Instinctively, I kept my elbows tight to my sides while sautéeing the chicken and mushrooms at the stove—my muscle memory still accustomed to the old house's narrow oven alcove.
 More than a few times, I opened the cabinet under the sink without looking and dumped the sink drain contents onto my collection of cleaning supplies, forgetting that the adult-size trash can we finally have room for is on the other side of the room.
 And the pizza came out a little crispier than I had hoped, because this new gas oven actually reaches—and holds—temperature.
 (Fun fact: leaving the oven door open a crack while broiling is a great way to melt the hinges on plastic baby proof oven knob covers.)